In this post, I’m going to compare MPPT and PWM charge controllers.

 PWM Solar Controller Pros:

-- PWM Regulator has mature and proved techniques
+- PWM Regulator has mature and proven techniques

 PWM Solar Charge Controller Cons: